gdi-de/apworkshop2026_ldtutorial/README.md

 ## Publishing newly defined vocabularies

-During the course of the dataset mapping, a few terms could not be mapped to existing vocabularies.
+During the dataset mapping process, a few terms could not be mapped to existing vocabularies.
 However, their integration into the linked data deployments seemed important enough not to drop them.

 For these terms, a new vocabulary definition needs to be created.

 > [!IMPORTANT]
-> A vocabulary will be represented as an RDF file which only includes:
+> A vocabulary will be represented as an RDF file, which only includes:
-> - rdfs:Class or owl:Class instances with at least one label and one definition
+> - rdfs:Class or [owl:Class](http://www.w3.org/2002/07/owl#Class) instances with at least one label and one definition
-> - owl:DataTypeProperty, owl:ObjectProperty or owl:AnnotationProperty instances with at least one label and one definition
+> - [owl:DataTypeProperty](http://www.w3.org/2002/07/owl#DataTypeProperty), [owl:ObjectProperty](http://www.w3.org/2002/07/owl#ObjectProperty) or [owl:AnnotationProperty](http://www.w3.org/2002/07/owl#AnnotationProperty) instances with at least one label and one definition
-> - Constraints on the aforementioned instances using owl restrictions or SHACL shapes
+> - Constraints on the aforementioned instances using [OWL](https://www.w3.org/TR/owl-features/) restrictions or [SHACL](https://www.w3.org/TR/shacl/) shapes

 ## Publishing Linked Open Data